 The rich WYSIWYG editor for neatly formatted content lets you play around with text paragraphs and visual elements when you write an article.
 Make the piece public or leave it private as a draft, add images, create anchor menus, or highlight important text pieces as infoboxes with different colors.
 Besides, you can preview the article and decide whether it needs to be brushed up.

 But this is just scratching the surface.
-The FAQ tool from HelpCrunch is integrated into the chat widget for more convenience: allow your customers to search for information faster, without questioning a service rep. Sounds intriguing, doesn’t it?
+The FAQ tool from HelpCrunch is integrated into the chat widget for more convenience: allow your customers to search for information faster, without questioning a service rep. Moreover, you can set up the chatbot to share knowledge base articles with customers when they ask for a solution.
+Sounds intriguing, doesn’t it?

-As for the money matters, the solution goes with two pricing plans: Standard ($12/mo) and Premium ($20/mo) if billed annually.
+As for the money matters, the solution goes with two pricing plans: Basic ($15/mo) and Pro ($25/mo) if billed monthly.
 For this price, you get the full knowledge base functionality, live chat, a basic CRM, and popups.
+Within the ‘Pro’ plan, you also get the chatbot.

 Being stand-alone knowledge base software, Helpjuice is rightfully considered a loaded solution.
 Its feature set is varied, ranging from easy authoring and unlimited content editing to article interlinking and abundant help center themes menagerie.